Lucksray/PixieTavern/README.md

 - [ ] Not all Methods are functioning completely and require seperate class files to be written to explain what each Method does accurately
 - [ ] Trolleys are currently not a function as there is no lingering sign-in prospect currently implemented
 - [ ] The owner cannor change orders' completion boolean through software currently until a rework of the infrastructure
+- [ ] Fix Mockito issues creating a mock environment of tables

 #### Shout outs